farginfirmware/fargin-firmware/README.md

 [FarginFirmware](http://www.farginFirmware.com) framework
 for microcontroller-based embedded systems.

-FarginFirmware is built on top of [Lua](http://www.lua.org) and [RIOT OS](http://www.riot-os.org) ("The friendly Operating System for the Internet of Things").
+FarginFirmware is built on top of [Lua](http://www.lua.org/about.html) and [RIOT OS](http://www.riot-os.org) ("The friendly Operating System for the Internet of Things").

+Lua provides:
+ - low threshold / high ceiling application programming

+RIOT OS provides:
+ - portability
-- application complexities are the domain of Lua
+ - ease of use
-- mcu and board hardware are the domain of RIOT OS

 What's so ~~great~~ ~~special~~ different about this firmware framework?